 If you are an incoming student, you can apply for scholarships through the Scholarships and Financial aid office.
 We do have a number of scholarships awarded to students who are currently enrolled - scholarships that honor your accomplishments in journalism classes and student media.
 Students apply for those scholarships every spring semester.

-What kind of special accreditation does the Schieffer School have?
+What kind of special accreditation does the school have?